 Not all types of training are created equal.

-There are many ways to train employees; some are more effective than others.
-Even how effective a certain type of training is isn’t universal.
+There are various ways to train employees, with some methods being more effective than others.
+Even the effectiveness of a certain type of training isn’t universal.
 One method may be more effective for one topic, whereas another could be more effective for another.
-It can even change from organization to organization depending on the culture, among many factors.
+It can even vary from organization to organization, depending on the culture and other factors.

-That’s the same idea behind learning styles being bogus factors for creating training and counterproductive to our growth in general.
-There’s no specific learning style that is best for anyone just like there’s no single best type of training.
+That’s the same idea behind learning styles being considered bogus factors for creating training and counterproductive to our overall growth.
+There’s no specific learning style that’s best for anyone, just as there’s no single best type of training.

 Otherwise, I might be an olfactory learner because I must attribute smell to my learning.
 I don’t need to touch or do; I need to smell my way to learning.
 Just kidding.

-There’s no way to prescribe the best type of training for every tech project, but I can say there’s one way expected by most (not all) employees and one method that will save more time and money than others.
-But even that method isn’t perfect (I’ll get to which one it is) and could be overkill.
+There’s no one-size-fits-all approach to prescribing the best type of training for every tech project, but I can say that there are two methods that are expected by most (not all) employees, and one method that will save more time and money than others.
+However, even that method isn’t perfect (I’ll explain which one it is) and could be overkill.

 Let’s get to the different types of training that could be used for good change management for technology projects.